istio/istio.io/content/blog/2019/mesh-federation/index.md

 subnetworks, cross-domain devices separating subnetworks, virtualization techniques, and encrypting information flows among system components using distinct encryption keys.

-In the proposed implementation of mesh federation, the cross-cluster traffic is controlled at the mesh boundary, at an ingress gateway dedicated to cross-cluster communication.
+In the proposed implementation of mesh federation, a dedicated ingress gateway controls the cross-cluster traffic at the mesh boundary.

 ## The proposed implementation